 Grocery stores are one of the biggest monthly expenses for most families, so it’s no surprise that many credit card issuers offer cards that incentivize grocery stores.
 When it comes to the best credit cards for grocery shopping, American Express stands out.

-- American Express Blue Cash Preferred – Comes with a $0 introductory annual fee for one year, then $95.
-It Earns 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+- Blue Cash Preferred® Card from American Express Comes with a $0 introductory annual fee for one year, then $95.
+It earns 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
 Another option is the Blue Cash Everyday® Card from American Express, which offers 3% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) but no annual fee.
+You will receive cash back in the form of statement credits.
+Terms Apply.
 Rates and Fees.

 - American Express® Gold Card – Earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
-However, it also comes with a hefty $250 annual fee.
+However, it also comes with a hefty $250 annual fee. $120 Dining Credit: Earn up to a total of $10 in statement credits monthly when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
+This can be an annual savings of up to $120.
+Enrollment required.
 Unlike typical credit cards, the Card allows you to carry a balance for certain charges, but not all.
+Terms Apply.
 Rates and Fees.

 If you shop at Target or Amazon / Whole Foods, you might also consider their co-branded credit cards as another option.